top of page

 Vital Statistics on Congress

-3. The Attention Economy: From Scarcity of Information to Scarcity of Focus
+3. The Attention Economy: From Information Scarcity to Attention Scarcity

 In economics, scarcity defines value.
-What’s limited and in demand becomes the most valuable resource—and the organizing principle around which companies innovate, compete, and profit.
+What is scarce and in demand becomes the most valuable resource—and the organizing principle around which companies innovate, compete, and profit.
 In the industrial era, value was created through land, labor, and capital, with scarce knowledge applied to optimize those inputs.
 In the information era, the scarcest resource is no longer knowledge itself—it’s human attention.

 In the past, the belief was: “If you build it, they will come.”
 Today’s reality is a more sobering: “If you build it, they may come—but only if you can capture their attention.”